U.S. Senate awaits House coronavirus bill, Schumer proposes $750 billion more in emergency spending

 Members also were advised that leaders are working on plans to limit the number of lawmakers allowed on the floor at any one time to help control the spread of the coronavirus.

-Reporting by David Morgan, Susan Cornwell and Richard Cowan; writing by Richard Cowan; editing by Scott Malone and Jonathan Oatis
+Reporting by David Morgan, Susan Cornwell Richard Cowan and Patricia Zengerle; writing by Richard Cowan; editing by Scott Malone and Jonathan Oatis